 This tune had done great service with a great many folk song texts but even as Green Bushes has a very widespread popularity.
 Other versions in print include: BGSW, BCS, SFS, REC, HGG, KTT, OBSB, FSJ Nos.
 19, 33, 34 and broadsides by C, H, Di, Fo, HP, HC etc. Sound recordings: BBC 12611 BBC 18624, BBC 21492, BBC 22038, BBC 22369, BBC 22740.

 Martyn Wyndham-Read learned Green Bushes in 1971 on his eponymous Trailer album Martyn Wyndham-Read.
 He noted in his sleeve notes:

 All the songs on this record were acquired during the seven years I spent in Australia.
 Some are indigenous, but the majority are Australian variants of the songs taken over by British convicts and settlers in the 18th and 19th century.

 Cyril Poacher sang The Green Bushes at home in Grove Farm, Blaxhall, Suffolk in September 1974.
-This recording made by Tony Engle was published in 1975 on Poacher's Topic album The Broomfield Wager: Traditional Songs from Suffolk and in 2004 on his Musical Traditions anthology Plenty of Thyme.
+This recording made by Tony Engle was published in 1975 on Poacher’s Topic album of traditional songs from Suffolk, The Broomfield Wager and in 2004 on his Musical Traditions anthology Plenty of Thyme.

 Geoff Ling sang The Green Bushes in a recording made by Keith Summers in in Cyril Poacher’s home in tone Common, Blaxhall, Sussex, on 17 November 1974.
 This was published in 1977 on the Ling Family’s Topic album Singing Traditions of a Suffolk Family, and in 1998 on the Topic anthology Come Let Us Buy the Licence (The Voice of the People Series Volume 1).